NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 ### Transformation
 Data Cleansing:
 Each of the initial csv files contain null values and were imported individually into Panda Data Frames.
 We sought to quantify how many nulls were present in order to determine whether it was reasonable to drop the rows with null values or if too much data would be lost (greater than 10% cutoff).
-During this stage,  we were not certain how values differed between stations, so the approach to replacing null values was to repalce null values the median value for a given column for that specific station.
+During this stage,  we were not certain how values differed between stations, so the approach to replacing null values was to replace null values the median value for a given column for that specific station.
 We identified that up to 15% of rows within a given station's data contained null values but the number of nulls varied between stations.
 We realized that the decision of drop versus replacement of nulls needed to be made on the final combined dataframe.
 So both approaches to dealing with nulls was carried out (drop versus replace) by looping through each individual csv file.
 Since the files contained identical column headings, we were able to concatenate the files together.
 This produced three dataframes:  data(all original data, including nulls, for comparison), data_med(where nulls were replaced with the median of its respective column for it’s particular station), and data_drop (where rows containing null values were dropped).
 Both dataframes data and data_med contain 420768 rows and data_drop has 382168 rows, a 9.2% loss of data due to dropping nulls.
 Both data_med and data_drop were placed in an AWS S3Bucket for group usage, with the intention to compare and contrast models success for the different approaches to dealing with nulls.
 In order to create a cleaner file, the code was re-run with the inclusion of the "index=False" during writing out the csv file.
 This removed the addition of a column for the indexing of the combined dataframe and produced the data_drop2.csv, also placed in an AWS S3Bucket.

 Cleaned Data Files: [Zipped cleaned data files](https://github.com/NaseemaO/Air_Quality_Predictions_in_Beijing.git\tree\main\Resources)

-Temporarily placed first three .csv files placed in AWS S3Bucket.
+Temporarily placed the first three .csv files in AWS S3Bucket.
 Please Note: The S3 buckets will only be running temporarily, please use zipped csv files to import data.

 1. [Data_drop S3 bucket:](https://project-4-group-6-air-quality.s3.us-east-2.amazonaws.com/data_drop.csv)
-Variables removed: 'NAN' and 'station'
+Variables removed: 'NAN' and 'station'.

 2. [Data_med S3 bucket:](https://project-4-group-6-air-quality.s3.us-east-2.amazonaws.com/data_med.csv)
-Variables removed: 'NAN' and  'station'
+Variables removed: 'NAN' and 'station'.

 3. [Data_drop2 S3 bucket:](https://project-4-group-6-air-quality.s3.us-east-2.amazonaws.com/data_drop2.csv)
-Variables removed: 'NAN', 'Station' and 'No'
+Variables removed: 'NAN', 'Station' and 'No'.

 4. [Data_Tableau.7z is in Resources Folder](https://github.com/NaseemaO/Air_Quality_Predictions_in_Beijing.git\tree\main\Resources\data_tableau.7z)
-Variables removed: NAN' and No'
+Variables removed: 'NAN' and 'No'.

 ### Loading
 Read and Loaded appropriate cleaned data file(s) in the various code files for predictions and analysis